 We noticed a group portrait of Cordillera People displayed at the main hall of the museum.
 The painting simply reflects their characteristics based from their sun-kissed skin and facial features.
 The people of Cordillera were warriors during the time of Spanish colonialism.

-We paid for the entrance ticket in this location and it only costs PHP 150 (USD 2.88) per visitor.
-The proceeds from the tickets will be donated to their own foundation which is beneficial to the community it serves.
-After paying for the ticket, we sauntered towards the heart of the museum.
+We paid for the entrance fee and it only costs PHP 150 (USD 3) per visitor.
+For students, entrance fee costs PHP 120.
+Tickets are also available for senior citizens and PWDs at PHP 100.
+(Updated as of September 18, 2019) The proceeds from the tickets will be donated to their own foundation which is beneficial to the community it serves.

 Exploring the Galleries

 BenCab Museum seats on a promontory and offers amazing views of wide rain forests and mountain slopes.
 The galleries and hallways are clean and its high-altitude location provides cool ventilation.
 The museum is divided to a number of specific galleries.
 Most artworks in this museum are created by BenCab but there’s also some art pieces contributed from different artists.